 Back when it was first used, LANs speeds were typically 10Mbps or less, WAN use was very limited and there were no Wireless LANs.
 Network security concerns like preventing man-in-the-middle attacks were non-existent at that time.
 Obviously, things have changed a lot since then.
 SMB did evolve over time, but it did so incrementally and with great care for keeping backward compatibility.
-How to change registry values or permissions from a command line or a script To change a registry value or registry permissions from a command line or from a script, use the Regini.exe utility.
+How to change registry values or permissions from a command line or a script.
+To change a registry value or registry permissions from a command line or from a script, use the Regini.exe utility.

 The Regini.exe utility is included in the Windows NT Server 4.0 Resource Kit, in the Microsoft Windows 2000 Resource Kit, and in the Microsoft Windows Server 2003 Resource Kit.
 Note The Regini.exe utility for Windows 2000 is no longer supported and is not available for download from Microsoft.
 This tool is available on the original Microsoft Windows 2000 Resource Kit CD-ROM only.
-The syntax for changing registry values or permissions with Regini is: REGINI [-m \\machinename] files
+The syntax for changing registry values or permissions with Regini is: REGINI [-m \\machinename] files.

 Active Directory.
 Hyper-V. The Hyper-V role in Windows Server 2008 R2 and Windows Server 2008 provides software infrastructure and basic management tools that you can use to create and manage a virtualized server computing environment.

 More… Featured Resources Hyper-V Replica and RiverbedThis document captures the results from the bandwidth optimization experiments conducted in the Microsoft Engineering Excellence Center (EEC) lab by using the Riverbed Steelhead appliance WAN optimization devices with Windows Server 2012 Hyper-V Replica.
 Windows Server 2008 R2: Virtualization with Hyper-V: Technical Resources.
 Active Directory Merger, Acquisition, and Divestiture: Restructuring Limitations.
 Updated: May 3, 2010 Applies To: Windows SBS 2003, Windows SBS 2008, Windows Server 2000, Windows Server 2003, Windows Server 2003 R2, Windows Server 2003 with SP1, Windows Server 2003 with SP2, Windows Server 2008, Windows Server 2008 Foundation, Windows Server 2008 R2 When a company acquires another company, business unit, or product line, the purchasing company may also want to acquire corresponding IT assets from the seller.